birdlaw-and-associates/headstrong/README.md

 Upon entering the site, users are greeted by a motivational quote which can be liked and saved to look back on.
 Also, a feed of public journal entries is displayed where they can follow other Users if they like their comments.

 Users can then click on write entry, enter in a title, a journal body and upload an image.
 Users are also prompted to select their present mood.
 A tool is provided to help generate ideas in case of writers block.
 The memory will be captured with the current weather at the user's location and their current mood.

 At any point, a user can view a memory to reflect on their progress.
 Memories can be deleted or refreshed for a new random memory.
 If the user does not like their memory, they have the option to delete it.

 Also, the application has a designated section designed to displayed all public comments of those the User has followed.

 If the User would like to escape  or draw their feelings out, a Drawing section is provided.

 A Resources tab is provided to the user, which includes a list of different services in a variety of areas in Mental Health

+Users are also able to see their daily horoscope, select their birth sign, and select a horoscope from a range of dates to see what their day will be like.

+A tarot card tab allows users to draw a series of tarot cards, representing their past, their present, and their future.

+The Sounds tab will let you play some binaunual beats to sooth your internal vibrations, and give you a soothing mood to create your better day.

+The "How're you?" tab lets users see their moods charted over a series of days, and a collection of all other users moods over the timeline of their posts.

 ## Dependencies